AI Increases Buyer Confidence — What Canadian Brands Need to Know

 • BCG — growth in GenAI shopping use (2025 → 2026).
 BCG Global

-• McKinsey — agentic commerce landscape (platform moves).
+• McKinsey — agent-driven commerce landscape (platform moves).
 McKinsey & Company

-• YouGov (UK) — current trust levels and where autonomy is least trusted.
+• YouGov (Canada) — current trust levels and where autonomy is least trusted.
 YouGov

-• IAB — influence of AI on shopping confidence and intent.
+• IAB — impact of AI on shopping confidence and intent.
 IAB

 By subscribing, you agree to allow Generation Digital to store and process your information according to our privacy policy.
 You can review the full policy at gend.co/privacy.